 The opportunity to gamble is everywhere.
 This kind of accessibility means that it is very difficult for someone struggling with compulsive gambling disorder to avoid being triggered and then lured in to some type of gambling game, even one that feels innocuous.
 Compulsive gambling addiction disorder, just like substance abuse, is something a person needs help to recover from.
 It won’t be exactly like it would be if someone was suffering from drug or alcohol addiction.
 Drug detox is obviously not quite what the person struggling with a compulsive gambling addiction needs.
 But there is gambling addiction help to be had.

 The important thing to remember when trying to support anyone in your life who suffers from addiction, is to have compassion for the person struggling, especially if they are actively seeking out support and help for their addiction, be it an addiction to a drug or alcohol, or a compulsive gambling addiction.

 Even if you don’t fully comprehend or identify with their struggles, or maybe you can’t even conceive of what good motivations they could possibly have, the addiction from which they suffer and the side effects related are very real and often devastating to them.
 The person is likely aware of how irrational their actions seem and are.
 The amount of shame that comes with almost any kind of addiction, and especially with the consequences of their choices, and likely heartbroken that anyone else is affected by their disease.
 It is important to try to compassionately listen to their experiences and not dismiss them out of hand.
 Everyone’s brain works in different ways, and the sooner you accept that your loved one faces struggles that you do not, the better you can support them in their rehabilitation from the disease

-To help your loved one go through the hard work of recovery and get gambling addiction help, talk to us about attending a gambling addiction rehab center with Florida House Experience.
+To help your loved one go through the hard work of recovery and get gambling addiction help, talk to us about attending a gambling addiction rehab center with FHE Health.